5 Ways to Deal with Your Children’s Complaining

 Whining is something we can all agree is frustrating and annoying.
 As parents, we attempt to keep peace and harmony flowing in the family, but there are always those times when complaints and whining fill the air.
 There are many causes for it, including simple human nature, but there are ways to teach our children the discipline to keep the negativity to a minimum.
 Here are 5 All Pro Dad-tested ways to deal with, and squash, the complaining of our children.

-Junk food and too much sugar have far-reaching effects.
+Junk food, too much sugar, and food dye have far-reaching effects.
 It isn’t that a bag of chips or an occasional soda is the end of the world, but children will usually choose junk over healthy alternatives every time if allowed.
 That leads to all sorts of issues including their overall behavior.
 A child wound up on a sugar high is like a spinning top.
 When he begins to wind down, it can get ugly.
 Our children are growing fast and need solid meals and snacks.
 Make sure they are getting quality intake, because if not, as the saying goes, “Garbage going in will be garbage coming out.”